markshust/docker-magento/README.md

 rm -rf compose .git
 git init
 ```

-(The following scripts are meant to run with Powershell.
-Note that the execution policy for scripts needs to be set accordingly [Execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-6))

 2. Download the Magento source code to the `src` folder with: `./bin/download 2.2.2`.
 Note that the default untar command is quite slow.
 If you want to speed that up install [7-Zip](http://www.7-zip.org/) and add it to your PATH.
 The script will automatically use 7-Zip if it is available.